Axway/docker-cft/compose/README.md

 You need a license for the linux-x86-64 platform.
 The hostname defined for the key must match the hostname value set in the docker-compose.yml file.

+**Note**: The default value for hostname in docker-compose.yml is docker0, if you do not change this, this is the value you should use for your key.

 #### 3. Data persistence

 The Transfer CFT docker-compose.yml file defines a volume as a mechanism for persisting data generated and used by Transfer CFT.